 - Personality changes

 Personality changes can come from both emotional and behavioural changes.
-Personality traits may become exaggerated or more intense after a brain injury.
+Personality traits may become exaggerated or more intense after a concussion.
 For example, a quiet person may become even quieter; an assertive, active person may become aggressive and outspoken.
 The opposite can happen too, where a normally quiet person becomes very outgoing or outspoken.

 These changes can happen with all brain injuries.
 While some people find that their emotions and personality changes fade as they recover, some changes may be permanent.

-It’s normal to feel upset, angry, and sad about your brain injury.
+It’s normal to feel upset, angry, and sad about your concussion.
 It’s also easy to get swept up in your grief over what has changed.
 It’s important to let yourself feel grief - but don’t dwell on it.
 Instead, do your best to focus on the improvements you’re making, things you’re looking forward to, and things that make you happy.
 Try breaking your goals down into smaller pieces - you’ll more easily be able to see your progress.

 It’s going to take a long time, and some days will be better than others.
 If you are having difficulties, make sure to share them with your family, caregivers, and doctors.